Here we go again. I’ve written before in this space that, yes, counsel, you do have to translate that thing.

 Why is that?
 Well, remember that in civil law jurisdictions, serving process is the responsibility of the court— not of the plaintiff– which means the documents are going to cross the desks of several court employees and other government bureaucrats, each of whom has a responsibility to ensure that proper documents are served in a proper manner.
 But if they can’t understand what’s in those documents, the manner doesn’t matter.
 Here in the common law realm, a process server doesn’t give a fiddly fig about what’s in the documents.
 Not so in the civil.

-Another tidbit that creeps into the conversation when I’m explaining to clients that translation is necessary– if note required: “well, can’t I just translate the summons and complaint, but leave the exhibits in English?”
+Another tidbit that creeps into the conversation when I’m explaining to clients that translation is necessary: “well, can’t I just translate the summons and complaint, but leave the exhibits in English?”

 Exhibits are part of the complaint, so to keep translation costs down, keep the pleadings short.
 Lawyers don’t get paid by the word… but translators do.